 - Course banner files uploaded to the course entry point

-- Files uploaded using the functions in the content editor for journals and blogs topics, and when creating a wiki
+- Files uploaded with the functions in the editor for journals and blogs topics, and when you create a wiki

-- Files uploaded to the discussion board using the content editor or the Attachments section
+- Files uploaded to the discussion board with the editor or the Attachments section

-When creating content, some files are not saved automatically in Course Files because of potential privacy issues or the type of file.
-Examples include:
+When you create content, some files are not saved automatically in Course Files because of potential privacy issues or the type of file, such as these types:

 - Self and Peer Assessment files